electron/electron/docs/api/browser-window.md

       script.
 You can use the `will-attach-webview` event on [webContents](web-contents.md) to strip away the `preload` script and to validate or alter the `<webview>`'s initial settings.
+    * `additionArguments` String[] (optional) - A list of strings that will be appended to `process.argv` in the renderer process of this app.
+Useful for passing small bits of data down to renderer process preload scripts.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from